json-schema-org/json-schema-spec/PROCESS.md

 features that are stable as of that release.

-A snapshot of the spec will be taken of the stable parts of the spec and made available as a PDF on the website at.
+A snapshot of the spec will be taken of the stable parts of the spec and made available as a PDF on the website.

 ## Meta-Schemas
 Meta-schemas associated with the specification(s) maintained under this process